Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   in the guide to practicing
   [distributed configuration](/deck/{{page.kong_version}}/guides/distributed-configuration).
 - Always use a pinned version of decK and Kong.
-  Utilize a specific version of decK in production to achieve declarative configuration.
+  Use a specific version of decK in production to achieve declarative configuration.
 If you're going to opt for a new version of decK or Kong, please safely test the changes in a staging environment first.
-- decK does not manage encryption of sensitive information which means private keys of your certificates and credentials of consumers will be stored in plaintext in the state file.
+- decK does not manage encryption of sensitive information.
+The state file stores the private keys of your certificates and credentials of consumers in plaintext.
 Please be careful in how and where you store this file to avoid any security breaches.
   You should always store these in an encrypted form and provide a plaintext version of it on a need-only basis.
-- If you have a very large number of consumers in your database, do not export or manage them using decK.
-Declarative configuration is for- Configuration, it is not meant for end-user data that can easily grow into hundreds or thousands or millions.
+- If you have many consumers in your database, do not export or manage them using decK.
+Declarative configuration is for- Configuration, it is not meant for the end-user data that can easily grow into hundreds of thousands or millions.
-- Always run a `deck diff` command before running a `deck sync` to ensure that the change is behaving as expected.
+- Always run a `deck diff` command before running a `deck sync` to ensure that the change works properly.
 - Adopt a [CI-driven configuration](/deck/{{page.kong_version}}/guides/ci-driven-configuration) practice.
 - Always secure Kong's Admin API with a reliable authentication method.
-- Don't write the state file by hand to avoid errors.
+- Do not write the state file by hand to avoid errors.
   Always use Kong's Admin API to configure Kong for the first time and then export the configuration.
 Any subsequent changes should be made by manually editing the file and pushing